Published December 9, 2025 · Last Updated: December 9, 2025

 Blackstone’s Omnivore surface evens out hot spots, handles 30 burgers at once, and folds down for lean garage storage between brunch runs.

 We hosted a Saturday brunch for ten, flipping pancakes on one zone while crisping bacon and sautéing peppers on the others without flavor transfer.
-If you want more menu inspiration, peek at our smoker rub recipes and outdoor dining checklist.
+For complete outdoor dining setup, our patio furniture guide covers seating and tables that pair perfectly with grilling areas.
+If you're planning larger gatherings, check out our outdoor entertainment guides for creating the perfect backyard experience.

 My Testing Experience